What is a palindrome?

-A palindrome is a sequence of characters that reads the same backwards or forwards (e.g. anna, bob, madam).
+A palindrome is a sequence of characters that reads the same backwards or forwards.
+Examples include

 def is_palindrome?(str) reversed = str.split('').reverse.join str === reversed end

 We begin by creating a

 - Split the input string into an array of characters

 - Reverse the array of characters

 - Join the reversed array so that we get a whole string again

-These steps give us the reversed version of the original string so that we can then compare the original string (
+Once we have the reversed string, we can compare it to the original string (

-reversed).
-If they are the same, the string is a palindrome.
+str).
+If they are the same, the string is a palindrome, yay!